gsokhal/iOSCaseStudy/README.md

 In Xcode, select the desired simulator and click the play button(on top left) or press ⌘+R to run the app.
 To test, click and hold on the play button to select the Test option or press ⌘+U.

 To run tests from terminal, run `bundle exec fastlane tests`.
+It will build and run the tests, also it will create report in html file and open it in browser automatically.
 Go through Fastlane documentation section if you face any issues.

 # Fastlane documentation